Best Sightseeing Spots in Dallas: From Historical Tours to Museums

 Dallas Local Expert

 Putting together an itinerary for seeing all the best sights in Dallas this vacation?
-Or are you planning a Dallas "staycation" for the family this summer?
+Or are you planning a Dallas "staycation" for the family this holiday season?
 Perhaps you've got a few hours to kill between business meetings, and want to know the best stuff to see, or you're putting together a comprehensive weekly plan.
 Either way, our 10Best list should have you covered.
 While there are always great things to experience, there are typically things you wish you would have passed on as well.
 Don't worry - stick to our list and your Dallas vacation will be a hit!

 Many of our favorite spots are located in the Downtown Dallas area.
 Start off your day by heading downtown and kicking off your sightseeing extravaganza with a trip to the Sixth Floor Museum at Dealey Plaza, which gives history buffs a unique look at the JFK assassination.
 Then lighten the mood by delighting the kids with a trip to the Dallas World Aquarium, just around the block.
 This hidden rainforest features free-roaming monkeys, jaguars and a shark tank.

 If you want to see some of Dallas' newest sightseeing spots, go to the Perot Museum of Nature and Science and the George W. Bush Presidential Center.
 Or, if you want to get a real Texan experience, make plans to attend the Mesquite Rodeo or tour Southfork Ranch, where "Dallas" is set.